alfnielsen/vsc-scaffolding/README.md

 # The template structure:

-This is the actual typescript defined stucture
+This is the actual typescript defined structure

 ```
 export type Template = {